astrockragh/hugo-academic/content/authors/admin/_index.md

   url: https://web.astro.princeton.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests are at the intersection between Machine Learning, galaxy formation and evolution and cosmology
+bio: My research interests are at the intersection between Machine Learning, galaxy formation and evolution, big surveys, and cosmology

 # Interests to show in About widget
 interests:
 - Machine Learning
 - Galaxy Evolution
-- Transients
 - Spectroscopy
+- Terrestrial airglow
 - Cosmology
+- Transients

 # Education to show in About widget
 education: